Bin row: Why did refuse workers strike in Birmingham?

 On 16 August strike action was suspended with the city council provisionally agreeing certain posts would not be made redundant and collections resumed.

 Union officials said in return they would recommend staff considered accepting rota changes.

-Why did it take so long to resolve?
+Why is it taking so long to resolve?

-Because both sides previously struggled come to an agreement - and talks had broken down.
+Before the strike was suspended on 16 August, both sides had struggled come to an agreement - and talks broke down.

-The council maintains there are no job losses as a result of the changes and claims no redundancy notices have been issued.
+At that time the council maintained there were no job losses as a result of the changes and said no redundancy notices had been issued.